hexagoncircle/guitar-chord/README.md

 ## Customize styles

-A handful of color, font, and layout styles can be customized by declaring values on the available CSS custom properties.
+This component attempts to adapt to light and dark appearances by default.
+However, some of the visual styles can be customized by using the available CSS custom properties.
 For example, the following styles will cascade down to all `guitar-chord` elements.
 Try it out in the [demo](https://hexagoncircle.github.io/guitar-chord/).

 ```css
 :root {